Stuart Pearce: Later career

 Pearce joined Newcastle United along with fellow veterans John Barnes and Ian Rush in the 1997–98 season under Kenny Dalglish, and played in the 1998 FA Cup final, though again he emerged on the defeated side.
 He scored once during his spell at Newcastle, in a UEFA Champions League tie against Dynamo Kyiv.
 Eventually, Pearce was isolated, along with other players including Barnes and Rob Lee, after Ruud Gullit succeeded Dalglish.
 A number of players were treated coldly by Gullit, and Pearce along with Barnes and Lee were made to train with the reserves despite cumulatively having over 150 England caps between them.
+As result Pearce didn't make any first team appearances for Newcastle after December 1998.
 Both Pearce and Barnes assert in their autobiographies Gullit felt threatened by the senior players in the squad, and they felt they were being sidelined to prevent them challenging him for the manager's position should it arise.
 Pearce claims also that he once kicked Gullit up in the air during a training session, and a number of other players sniggered at this due to Gullit's poor relationship with them.

 Pearce went on to play for West Ham United, a year after falling out of favour with Gullit.
 He made his debut on 7 August 1999 in a 1–0 home win against Tottenham Hotspur.
 His first goal came on 21 October 2000 in a 2–1 home defeat to Arsenal.
 He made 50 appearances in all competitions, scoring three goals and in 2001 he was named Hammer of the Year.

 In the summer of 2001, he was Kevin Keegan's first signing for Manchester City for what would be the final season in his career.
 He captained the club to the First Division championship and scored direct from a free-kick on his debut, against Watford.
 In the final game of his career, against Portsmouth, he had the chance to reach 100 career goals.
 He took a penalty kick for City four minutes into injury time, but missed it along with the chance to reach his target.